bmart18/WordListGenerator/README.md

 # WordListGenerator
-Simple program to create a wordlist of US 9 digit phone numbers for a given area code Change string for AreaCode to your preferred area code Good to be used for Aircrack-ng WPA/WPA2 cracking as phone numbers are a common wifi password
+Simple program to create a wordlist of US 9 digit phone numbers for a given area code\n Change string for AreaCode to your preferred area code Good to be used for Aircrack-ng WPA/WPA2 cracking as phone numbers are a common wifi password